-When choosing to seat for the restaurant, there is an option of a wood frame or metal frame chairs.
+When choosing to seat for the restaurant, there is an option of a wood frame or metal frame chair.

 Wood frame chairs offer a distinct style and bring out a sense of tradition and class to the establishment.
 Wooden restaurant chairs are also available in a wide variety of backrest styles, patterns, and shapes.

 Metal chairs will typically project a more modern and sleek look than wooden chairs.
-Metal restaurant chairs are painted and come in a wide variety of seat cover and backrest cover options.
+Metal restaurant chairs are painted and come in a wide variety of seat covers and backrest cover options.

 High chairs and booster seats are a necessity in most food service establishments and restaurants for children.

 High chairs are available in wood or plastic and come in a variety of finishes and colors.
 Booster seats come in a wide range of colors.
 Certain manufacturers raise the sides of booster seats for added safety.

 If high chairs or booster seats are not available, a good amount of seat cushions according to the size of the chairs can be held in stock for children.
 These cushions can be placed on the chair and secured and the children can be seated for comfortable dining.